 Cortisol is nicknamed the stress hormone because it will be secreted during times of stress, and it works very well to help us cope with short-term stressors like being cut off in traffic.

-However, chronic stress, like dealing with challenging work or home situations, cause the production of too much cortisol.
+However, chronic stress, like dealing with challenging work or home situations, causes the production of too much cortisol.

 This contributes to weight gain and carb cravings.